qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 Click on a mesh element in the map canvas and the :guilabel:`Identify Results` panel opens, displaying information about the mesh layer and the identified element.
 The panel shows:

-* **Dataset values** for the clicked element:
+* Layer name

-  * The active dataset groups (scalar and/or vector) at the current time defined by the :guilabel:`Temporal Controller`.
+* Active dataset groups (scalar and/or vector) for the clicked element will be displayed first.
-  * When the temporal navigation is enabled, all time-aware dataset groups are shown with values corresponding to the current time step.
-  * When the temporal navigation is disabled, the results only contain values from the :ref:`static dataset groups <meshsource>` defined.
-  * Other dataset groups are also listed after the active ones.
-  * Geometry information and some returned properties are always available in both cases.
+  On the other hand, inactive dataset groups are shown afterwards.
+For each group, the following derived information may also be shown, if applicable:

   * **Source** of the dataset (the file where it is stored).
   * **Time step** of the dataset value being displayed.
-  This may differ from the current time in the temporal controller if the dataset has a different temporal resolution.
 For non-temporal dataset groups, this field remains empty.
   * **Vector x-component** and **Vector y-component** values for vector datasets.

-* **Geometry information** of the identified element:
+Please note that when temporal navigation is disabled, the results only contain values from the :ref:`static dataset groups <meshsource>` defined.

+* Geometry information shows the coordinates of the clicked point and may contain derived information in the following:

   * Centroid of the face.
   * Coordinates of a snapped vertex (if the click was snapped to a vertex).
   * Center of a snapped edge (if the click was snapped to an edge).